ring-lang/ring/extensions/README.md

 The WebAssembly folder contains Ring extensions for the WebAssembly platform

+The Microcontroller folder contains Ring extensions for the Microcontroller devices

 The RingBeep folder contains a simple example to learn how to create an extension using the Code Generator

 The RingMouseEvent folder Another simple example to learn how to create an extension